mthiel117/atd-ansible-labs/README.md

 $ git clone https://github.com/mthiel117/atd-ansible-labs.git
 ```

-Then in your VScode, navigate to `labfiles/atd-ansible-labs` to complete lab.
+Then in your VScode, navigate to `atd-ansible-labs` to complete labs.
 All the paths in the next sections will be based from here.

 ```bash
 $ cd atd-ansible-labs